-On Saturdays, we then have a brief break and head off to set out the tracks ready for Sunday's trial.
-On Sunday, we all pitch in to help pack up the camp and head for home.
+On Fridays and Saturdays, we then have a brief break and head off to set out the tracks ready for following day's trial.
+On Sunday, following brunch and presentations, we all pitch in to help pack up the camp and head for home.

-(HAPPY TRACKING!
+HAPPY TRACKING!
 Grafton Dog Obedience Club Inc.©